11 Types of Scorpions for Pets

 As with other types of scorpions for pets, handling them carefully is essential, as their sting can be painful and potentially dangerous.

-While the Florida Screamer Scorpion can make for an exciting pet, it’s worth noting that they’re not as commonly kept as other types of scorpions.
+While the Florida Screamer Scorpion can be an exciting pet, it’s worth noting that it’s not as commonly kept as other types of scorpions.

 They can be more challenging to find for sale and require specific care requirements to thrive.